Good Will Hunting: Home media

 Good Will Hunting was first released on home video on July 7, 1998.
-Over the course of that year, the film received releases in the United States on formats LaserDisc, DIVX, and DVD, with the latter being a collector's edition that included audio commentary by Affleck, Damon, and Van Sant, eleven deleted scenes with commentary, a promotional featurette on the film's making, and a music video.
-In June 2011, it became available on streaming through the subscription video-on-demand service Netflix.
-In August 2011, Good Will Hunting was first made available on the home video format Blu-Ray.
+Over the course of that year, the film received releases on formats LaserDisc, DIVX, and DVD, with the latter being a collector's edition that included audio commentary by Affleck, Damon, and Van Sant, eleven deleted scenes with commentary, a promotional featurette on the film's production, and a music video.
+In June 2011, it became available on streaming through the subscription video-on-demand services Hulu and Netflix.
+In August 2011, Good Will Hunting was first made available on the home video format Blu-ray.
 A year later, the film received a second Blu-Ray release for its fifteenth anniversary that included previously released bonus content, a retrospective documentary on the film's development and reception, and a featurette of an interview with Damon, talking about its production and impact on his life.
-It also became available on the subscription video-on-demand services Apple TV+ and Paramount+.
 In August 2025, Good Will Hunting appeared in Netflix's list of the top ten most-watched films of the week.